asacripanti/MTGdeckbuilder/readme.md

 ## Database Setup

+1. Make sure you have installed the dependencies from the last step of the setup.
-1. Create a PostgreSQL database: `createdb myapp_db`
+2. In your terminal windoow,create a PostgreSQL database by running this command:     `createdb myapp_db`
-2. Run migrations: `flask db upgrade`
+3. Then run this command Run migrations: `flask db upgrade`

 ## Running the Application